 What does each performance measure tell us?

-More information is on the VTrans Mid-term Needs and Priorities page.
+For more information, visit the VTrans Mid-term Needs and Priorities page.

 How are performance measures used to identify VTrans Mid-term Needs?

-How are needs in rural and slow-growth areas reflected in the Mid-term Needs?
+How are needs in rural and slow growth areas reflected in the Mid-term Needs?

-Rural needs outside of Regional Networks (RNs) are identified through the Corridors of Statewide Significance (CoSS) and Urban Development Area (UDA) travel markets.
+Rural area needs that are outside of Regional Networks (RNs) have been identified through the Corridors of Statewide Significance (CoSS) and Urban Development Area (UDA) travel markets.
+More generally, Safety Needs can occur on any state road; they are not limited by travel market.

 Why prioritize transportation needs?

-What is the VTrans Multimodal Project Development Pipeline?
+What is the “VTrans Multimodal Project Development Pipeline”?

 Will the full Mid-term Needs list still be relevant once the Needs are prioritized?